-9. Baby Dove Complete Care Gift Set
+9. Burt's Bees Skin Care Gift Set

-The Tip-to-Toe wash is hypoallergenic and pH neutral, so it is safe for use on your baby’s sensitive skin even for daily use.
+These products are all-natural so it is safe for use on your baby’s sensitive skin even for daily use.
 It also is packed with nutrients to replace the nutrients and moisture lost in your baby’s skin during bath time.

-- You get four trial products.
+- You get five trial products.

 - It helps moisturize your baby’s skin.